fWd82/Remote-GSM-Modem-API/README.md

 This repo is assosiated with [Remote GSM Modem](https://github.com/fWd82/Remote-GSM-Modem/)

 # Setting Up API
-Detailed discussion are here on how to set up this api [HERE](https://github.com/fWd82/Remote-GSM-Modem-API/)

 ## Database

 You can create yourself new Database name it whatever you want.